topheman/vanilla-es6-jspm/README.md

 * [topheman/react-es6](https://github.com/topheman/react-es6)
 * [topheman/react-es6-isomorphic](https://github.com/topheman/react-es6-isomorphic)

----
+###Footnotes

-[^1]There are decorators in Angular 2, but since they changed a lot of concepts, it might be misleading for a team-members (more over, I've seen multiple people implementing them, not one uses them the same way).
+1. There are decorators in Angular 2, but since they changed a lot of concepts, it might be misleading for a team-members (more over, I've seen multiple people implementing them, not one uses them the same way).
 I may change of advice in time ...